Hack4Eugene/SpeedUpAmerica/README.Docker.md

     $ docker-compose up -d

 The site can be accessed at `http://localhost:3000/`.
-Changes to `app/` shouldn't require a restart/rebuild.
+The Ruby app is configured to not cache and it doesn't require restarting the Docker container to load changes, unless it's a config change.
+Just make your changes and reload the page.
 First page load make take a little bit.
 See `docker-compose logs frontend` for stdout/stderr.

-The Ruby app is configured to not cache and it doesn't require restarting the Docker container.
-Just make your changes and reload the page.

 ## Stopping